Founded by patients, for patients.

 Remove Barriers to Care

-MOH recognizes that rare diseases present unique obstacle for the patient, their families, and their medical team.
-These barriers include coordination between doctors and specialists, difficulty in differentiating between developmental delays and rare disease symptoms, geographic barriers, long wait times to be seen by specialists, highs costs of tests not covered by insurance and the overwhelming grief the family is experiencing while trying to navigate all of this.
+MOH recognizes that rare diseases present unique obstacles for the patient, their families, and their medical team.
+These barriers include coordination between doctors and specialists, difficulty in differentiating between developmental delays and rare disease symptoms, geographic barriers, long wait times to be seen by specialists or therapists, high costs of tests not covered by insurance and the overwhelming grief the family is experiencing while trying to navigate all of this.

 Improve Patient Outcomes

-Through improved coordination, education and outreach, and the removal of as many barriers to care as we can, the outcome for our patients will be improved.
+Through improved coordination, access go necessary resources in a timely manner, education and outreach, and the removal of as many barriers to care as we can, the outcome for our patients will be improved.
 This includes faster diagnosis, expedited and efficient treatment plans, and an education and outreach program that helps raise awareness for the changes necessary to realize these greater improved patient outcomes.

 Improve Care Coordination